martinakolar/YoutubeVideoDownloader/README.md

 ★ Locate the executable file (```ytVideoDownloader.exe```)

-★ Click on the file to start the download process.
+★ Click on the file to start the download process

 ## Using the program